idelara/arduino-ambilight-clone/README.md

 Currently, the article is at ***80%***

 I will publish the Hackster.io link once it is done in this README file 👍

+# Ambilight Clone

+### Status: Still writing and revising tutorial in Hackster.io

+You can watch the video of the final result [here](https://youtu.be/jl_NW2UmopU)